2020 Ark-La-Tex Agricultural Council

 Jr. Livestock Sale Participation & Requirements:

-Louisiana Bred Champions will sell at the beginning of their species
+All champions, Grand & Reserve, as well as Louisiana Bred Grand & Reserve, will sell at the beginning of The Sale.

 I. Introductory Provisions